henkrijneveld/Microscope-PiCam/README.md

 # Gemcam: PI HQ Cam with a microscope

-Webbased application for the Raspberry Pi for using the 12 MP HQ camera for taking stills, especially tailored for the use with a microscope.
+Webbased application for the Raspberry Pi and the 12 MP HQ camera for taking stills, especially tailored for the use with a (gemmological) microscope.

 ![Alt](docs/connectedtomicroscope-200px.jpg?raw=true )

 It is intended to be operated in headless mode over wifi.
-In this way, only the usb-powercord is attached, which will not affect the mechanical stability (as an ethernet cable probable will).
+In this way, only the usb-powercord is attached, which will not affect the mechanical stability of the camera, reducing vibrations (as an ethernet cable probable will).

 ## Pre requisites